seanpringle/slua/README.md

 ## Normal Mode

-* One Lua process, like the stand-alone Lua interpreter
+* One Lua process, like the stand-alone Lua interpreter with a few extra built-in functions

 ```
 $ slua 'print("hello world")'